Elon Musk expects Twitter to be 'cash flow break-even' next year

 "We have an emergency fire drill on our hands," Musk said.
 "That's the reason for my actions."

+Twitter currently has a little over 2,000 employees, Musk said on Wednesday.

 Musk said Twitter was previously on track to spend $5 billion next year.
 With $12.5 billion in debt due to the acquisition, Twitter was facing a net cash outflow of $6.5 billion with revenue of about $3 billion next year.
-That amounted to negative cash flow of $3 billion, Musk said.
+That amounted to negative cash flow of $3 billion, Musk said, adding that Twitter has $1 billion in cash.

+Twitter's annual revenue in 2021 was $5 billion and in February, the company forecast that 2022 revenue would grow in the low-to-mid 20% range.

-During the Spaces session, Musk said his "number one priority" was to grow subscriber revenue so it becomes a meaningful part of Twitter's business, at a time when companies are cutting their advertising budgets in a weak economy.
+During the Spaces session, Musk said his "number one priority" was to grow subscriber revenue so it becomes a meaningful part of Twitter's business.
+Currently, companies are cutting advertising budgets in a weak economy.

+Musk, who also runs Tesla Inc TSLA.O, said major advertisers have told him Twitter ads have the lowest return on investment out of all social media platforms.

+He said one advertiser suggested to him that Twitter should display an ad if a user mentions a product in tweet replies.

 ((Sheila.Dang@thomsonreuters.com; +1 646-983-0894))